 Sandy – Playgroup Leader & Behavioral Team Member

 Sandy is a part of our behavior team, a playgroup leader and amazingly devoted foster provider who puts in extensive time each week helping run the dog playgroups at the shelter, overseeing the testing, socialization, and exercise of as many as 100 plus dogs at a time.
 She loves every dog and worries about each one’s well-being.
 Sandy is a conscientious team member who is always willing to do more.
 She takes on some of the more challenging medical and behavior foster dogs who need extra TLC in order to thrive–and she seems to always have room for one more dog.

 Robert – Playgroup Leader & Behavioral Team Memeber

 As a playgroup leader and part of our behavior team, Robert helps keep the playgroups running smoothly.
-Robert has been one of PBSOC’s biggest supporters, and continues to grow and gain behavioral knowledge as a lead.
-Robert is a devoted and passionate volunteer who puts in multiple hours weekly ensuring dogs get out of their kennels and participate in playgroups.
+Robert has been one of SSPA’s biggest supporters, and continues to grow and gain behavioral knowledge as a lead.
+Robert is a devoted and passionate team member putting in multiple hours weekly ensuring dogs get out of their kennels, participate in playgroups and provides the necessary behavioral needs to thrive.
 He is also the founder of one of our largest fundraisers, Meet Your Maker.
 Robert puts in countless hours to make this event a huge success.